A Toxic Inheritance

 “At first it was about it being just a regular waste facility,” said Esther Calhoun.
 “Then they start talking about coal ash.
 We were already upset about all the garbage from other states coming in because we can hardly handle our own and now they’re talking about giving us stuff that nobody wants.
 Where we live in Perry County, those who make all the decisions just think about themselves, but it’s supposed to be about the people and what the people want."

 “You look at Uniontown and you think, Where is the money?
 Where are the jobs?
 Where is anything that benefits Uniontown?
-I think we’re in the same old boat before coal ash came, now we just got a big mountain of coal ash that’s killing people and hurting people.”
+I think we’re in the same old boat before coal ash came, now we just got a big mountain of coal ash.”

 A Strong Spirit of Resistance